 Measure Details How did you spend your service pupil premium allocation last academic year?
-We identified gaps in service child's education caused by moving between schools which we addressed with targeted support.
+We identified any gaps in children's edu- cation which we addressed with targeted support and education.
+We used our sys- tems for emotional and social intervention to support social, emotional, and mental health.
+We invested in books and re- sources to support children with building self-esteem and confidence.

 What was the impact of that spending on service pupil premium eligible pupils?
 Assessments demonstrated progress in subject areas where extra support classes were provided.
+Teachers observed strong levels of wellbeing amongst service child/ren.
+Attainment is in line with their peers and expected levels. -- ---